-Oslo is a true undiscovered gem.
+Oslo is a real undiscovered gem.
 The Norwegian capital is famous for its green landscapes, picturesque countryside and museums.
-It was founded in 1040 and today is the economic and administrative centre of Norway.
+It dates back to 1040 and today is the economic and administrative centre of Norway.

-Oslo has great architecture and among the most beautiful sites you need to visit are the Akershus Fortress, Oslo Opera House, Royal Palace, Oslo Cathedral and City Hall.
-Oslo is well-known for its museum, so while you’re there you must visit the National Museum, Norsk Folkemuseum, Holmenkollen Ski Museum, Fram Museum and Viking Ship Museum.
+Oslo has stunning architecture, and among the most beautiful sites you need to visit are the Akershus Fortress, Oslo Opera House, Royal Palace, Oslo Cathedral and City Hall.
+Oslo is well-known for its museums.
+While you’re there, you must visit the National Museum, Norsk Folkemuseum, Holmenkollen Ski Museum, Fram Museum and Viking Ship Museum.

-The Airport Express Train is a fast way to get from Oslo airport to city centre.
+The Airport Express Train is a fast way to get from Oslo International to the city centre.
 It departs every 20 minutes and makes stops at both Oslo Central Station and Nationaltheatret.
-The regional trains are a good choice if you travel from the airport to Oslo, Skien, Trondheim or Lillehammer.
+The regional trains are the right choice if you want to travel to Oslo, Skien, Trondheim or Lillehammer.

-Oslo airport is on the map of the local bus network and there are many buses operate from the airport to Oslo and its surrounding area.
-The Airport Express Coach runs daily from Oslo airport to city centre every 20 minutes.
+Oslo International is on the map of the local bus network, and many buses operate from the airport to Oslo and its surrounding area.
+The Express Coach runs daily to the city centre every 20 minutes.

-There isn’t a train station at the Torp Sandefjord Airport, but a free shuttle bus will take you to the nearest train station where you can take a train to Oslo.
-The Torp Express bus is scheduled according to the arrival of most international flights and it will take 2 hours to get to Oslo.
+Torp Sandefjord Airport doesn't have a train station, so a free shuttle will take you to the nearest one where you can take the train to Oslo.
+The Torp Express bus runs according to the arrival of most international flights, and it will take 2 hours to get to Oslo.

-Airport taxi service is available at both airports and you can take a taxi at the designated ranks outside Arrivals.
-This is a good option if you haven’t arranged your airport transfer in advance.
+Airport taxi service is available at the terminals, and you can take a taxi at the designated ranks outside Arrivals.
+It is a good option if you haven’t arranged your airport transfer in advance.

-For a comfortable journey from Oslo airport to your destination, we suggest you book a private Oslo airport transfer with us.
+For a comfortable journey from Oslo International to your destination, we suggest you book a private transfer with us.
 We offer direct transfer from Oslo and Torp airports to your accommodation with a professional chauffeur.
-Flight monitoring is included in the service and we will adjust the pickup time in case there are unexpected flight delays.
+Flight monitoring comes with the service, and we will adjust the pickup time in case there are unexpected flight delays.
 Our driver will be waiting for you at the meeting point once you arrive at the airport and take you to the address you assigned in your booking.